-If you are a U.S. citizen or a lawful permanent resident, you can sponsor certain types of relatives for green cards.
-These visas confer lawful permanent residency and will allow your loved ones to live and work in the United States.
+If you are a U.S. citizen or a lawful permanent resident, you can sponsor certain types of relatives for green cards in Dallas.
+These visas confer lawful permanent residency and allow your loved ones to live and work in the United States.

 Who Is Eligible for Family-Based Immigration?

 Only certain types of family members can be sponsored for green cards.
-As a lawful permanent resident, you can only sponsor your spouse and unmarried children under the age of 21.
+As a lawful permanent resident in Dallas, you can only sponsor your spouse and unmarried children under the age of 21.
 Citizens can sponsor their spouses, siblings, parents, and children (regardless of age or marital status).
 You cannot sponsor your grandparents, grandchildren, cousins, uncles, aunts, or other types of more distant relatives.

 Family members that can be sponsored for green cards are divided into two categories.
 “Immediate relatives” include spouses, parents, and unmarried children (under the age of 21) of U.S. citizens.
 All other relatives, including the spouses and children of lawful permanent residents, are considered “family preference relatives.”

 Immediate relatives receive priority in family-based immigration.
 Because there is no annual limit to how many visas can be issued to immediate relatives, beneficiaries in this category will not have to wait for green cards to become available once their petitions are approved.